s0meguy1/Autotravis-Compliance/README.md

 ## Usage
 python3 AutotravisCompliance.py -d ./DIR-WITH-CSVs

-The tool then outputs to one file, SAR.for.travis.xlxs
+The tool then outputs to one file, SAR.for.travis.compliance.xls

+## Dependencies
+pip install XlsxWriter
+pip install pandas

 ## But why?
 Our boss would get constantly changing requirements from the client, which would force us to spend hours re-analyzing the data and re-formatting.
 This makes it possible in seconds